L400-RTI/Training-material/modules/05 - Data modelling.md

 #### Best Practices for Troubleshooting

-- Always start troubleshooting at the source (ingestion) before looking at downstream artifacts.
+- Always start troubleshooting at the source (ingestion) before looking at downstream aReal-Time Intelligencefacts.
 - Use `.show queries` extensively to understand real query bottlenecks.
 - Test policies and materializations manually before automating them.
 - Monitor and alert on ingestion failures and materialization lag.